212850a/212850a.github.io/about.markdown

 permalink: /about/
 ---

 This blog contains details about various solutions and problems which are interesting for me.
-I tired to collect them here to come back when I need to refresh my mind again.
+I tried to collect them here to come back in future when I need to refresh my mind.

 I would be more than happy if some information which is written here is useful for anybody else.

 You can find me on:
 * [LinkedIn](https://www.linkedin.com/in/sozinov/)